 - Be an example.
 If you’re kind, generous and understanding, you’ll send the message, “Vegans are kind, generous and understanding.”
 If you can be interested in causes and issues that interest other people, they’re more likely to be willing to listen to you, too.

 Nearly 6 billion of the 7.167 billion humans on earth today identify as religious.
 This is obviously a huge, largely untapped audience for the vegan message.
 Many of these people are truly invested in living lives of love.
 You can help them.
 They just may not know it yet.

-Victoria Moran, shown here with film director Thomas Jackson, is the author of 13 books, host of the Main Street Vegan podcast, and director of Main Street Vegan Academy.
-She is also lead producer of the new film, A Prayer for Compassion.
-To watch the trailer and see where this film is being screened, click here .
-To host a screening yourself, contact Thomas Jackson: email@example.com.
+Victoria Moran, here with director Thomas Jackson, is the author of 13 books, host of the Main Street Vegan podcast, and director of Main Street Vegan Academy.
+She is also producer of Jackson’s film, A Prayer for Compassion.
+To see the trailer and where this film is being screened, click here .
+To host a screening, write: email@example.com.